 We thought we’d cover up a bit of the cardboard AND make this DIY a full sensory experience by adding a layer of faux snow.
 The kind we found (linked in the supply list) was INCREDIBLY fun to watch expand and play around with!

-Don’t forget to add some little “footprints” through the snow with your
+Don’t forget to add some little “footprints” through the snow with your fingertips!

-This is honestly one of the most enchanting small world activities we’ve ever done.
+This is honestly one of the most enchanting small world activities we’ve ever made.
 Maybe in part because there’s just something so special about this time of year.
 With the Christmas playlist on repeat and an early snow falling, we cozied up around the kitchen table and just played.

 If you follow us on Instagram, you’ll probably recognize this little scene as part of our #Craftmas celebration this year.
 For more details, be sure to visit our DIY for a simple twig and pinecone holiday hanger.
 Then hop over to our nature-inspired menorah – for a kid-safe, colorful celebration of lights!